man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 This document details the release process for ArcticDB.
 ArcticDB is released onto [PyPi](https://pypi.org/project/arcticdb/) and [conda-forge](https://anaconda.org/conda-forge/arcticdb).

+## 0. Check Internal Tests

+Check Man Group's internal tests against the release candidate.
+See "ArcticDB - Support Process" internal wiki page.

 ## 1. Create a new tag

 Navigate to the [Tag Release](https://github.com/man-group/ArcticDB/actions/workflows/tag.yml) Github Action.

 Click `Run Workflow` on the right hand side:
-1. Type in the new version number
+1. Type in the new version number eg `1.6.0`.
 2. Click `Run workflow`.

 Leave `Bump branch to the next version` as `No`.
-This will create a branch off of `master` incrementing the version in `setup.cfg` but, as of the time of writing, we are leaving that unchanged.
+This will create a branch off of `master` incrementing the version in `setup.cfg` but we ignore it for now.

 The [build will now be running for the tag.](https://github.com/man-group/ArcticDB/actions/workflows/build.yml)